microsoft/vscode-cpptools/Documentation/LanguageServer/c_cpp_properties.json.md

 ## Configuration properties

 * #### `name`
-  A friendly name that identifies a configuration. `Linux`, `Mac`, and `Win32` are special identifiers for configurations that will be auto-selected on those platforms, but the name of the identifier can be anything.
+  A friendly name that identifies a configuration. `Linux`, `Mac`, and `Win32` are special identifiers for configurations that will be auto-selected on those platforms.
 The status bar in VS Code will show you which configuration is active.
 You can also click on the label in the status bar to change the active configuration.

 * #### `compilerPath` (optional)
   The full path to the compiler you use to build your project, e.g. `/usr/bin/gcc`, to enable more accurate IntelliSense.
 Arguments can be added to modify the includes/defines used, e.g. `-nostdinc++`, `-m32`, etc., but paths with spaces must be surrounded by double quotes `"` if arguments are used.
 The extension will query the compiler to determine the system include paths and default defines to use for IntelliSense.